jundalisay/superblist/content/en/research/hume/treatise/book-1/part-4/section-4b.md

 Primary qualities are the only real ones which we have any adequate notion of. **These primary qualities are space and identity, with their different mixtures and modifications; shape, motion, gravity, and cohesion.**

-The following are merely changes of shape and motion=
+The following are merely changes of shape and motion:
 - the generation, encrease, decay, and death of plants and animals, and
 - the operations of all bodies on each other, such as fire, light, water, air, earth, and all the elements and powers of nature.